-How Religious Tourism Can Make A Better Society?
+How Religious Tourism in India for A Better Society?

 Presently the society is getting many mal practices and new types of crimes are occurring.
 In the Indian society the family feuds are taking places and the examples are set like Cain and Abel.
 At time we came to hear about the molestation of old parents by the children just for meager pieces of paper currency.
 Outside the family murders for property or rape similar kinds of iqrourious and heinous crimes take place.